John G. Diefenbaker High School: Athletics

 Diefenbaker is known for their badminton and wrestling programs.
 John G. Diefenbaker Senior High Schools' wrestling team is among the best in Alberta, having won seven city championships as well as five Provincial titles.
 Its wrestling team was also the top ranked High School team in Canada in 2007, 2008 & 2009 according to the Canadian National Wrestling Association, having a large number of its members compete and obtain medals at the National Championships.
 In 2008 they set a Calgary record with 120 points in the city championships.
 In addition, Diefenbaker has won city championships in girls' rugby, badminton, and in 2011 the Senior Girls Field Hockey team won the first ever Division 1 city championship against Western Canada beating them 1–0 in overtime.

-Diefenbaker was also able to capture the DIV 3 city championship for SR boys volleyball in 2015-2016 and the DIV 3 city championship for SR girls basketball in 2017-2018.
+Diefenbaker was also able to capture the DIV 3 city championship for SR boys volleyball in 2015-2016 and the DIV 3 city championship for SR girls basketball in 2017–2018.

 Music program

 Diefenbaker High School band program consists of the Concert Band, and Jazz 1 and 2 Bands.
-Mr. Rod Pauls was the Director of Bands in the school until 2010.
-In 2010–2011 school year, Mr. Kenneth Thackrey started as the Director of Bands.
-His first concert with the school was on November 24, 2010.
-In September 2024, Mr. Harry Faunt took over as Director of Bands.
-His first concert with the school was the JGD Winter Concert on November 26, 2024.

 The Choir program consists of a Concert Choir and previously consisted of a Chamber Choir and Vocal Jazz.
-Mr. Laurie Schwartz was the Director of Choirs until the 2023–2024 school year.
-Harry Faunt also took over the position of Director of Choirs in September 2024.
-The Concert Choir performed with the school's bands in the November 26, 2024 winter concert.

 The Music Department holds two annual public concerts: one in the fall or winter, and one in the spring.